Bulldogz9495/running_app/readme.md

 Make scroll areas refresh when pulled down (runs, teams) Handle empty states on scrolls
-Save Login info so user doesn't have to type it in each time
+Save Login info so user doesn't have to type it in each time Logout Button on profile screen - Needs to remove token from async storage